Introduction

 )

-# 3. Observation model: negative binomial with reporting delay
+# 3. Observation model: negative binomial (no delay for this simple example)

 cluster_factor_prior = halfnorm(0.5)